A life for space: Sigmund Jähn, Germany's first cosmonaut, dies aged 82 | DW | 22.09.2019

 He started his career as a printer and socialist boy scout.
 Then he became a fighter pilot, cosmonaut and political icon.
-After communism Sigmund Jähn remained dedicated to space exploration and science.
+Through his life, Sigmund Jähn remained dedicated to space exploration and science.

-Sigmund Jähn, the first German in space, has died.
-The East German cosmonaut passed away on Saturday aged 82, the German Aerospace Center (DLR) announced on Sunday evening.
+Sigmund Jähn, the first German to enter space died on Saturday aged 82, the German Aerospace Center (DLR) announced on Sunday evening.

-"With Sigmund Jähn, the DLR has lost a world-renowned cosmonaut, scientist and engineer," Pascale Ehrenfreund, chair of the DLR executive board said.
+"German space travel as lost a globally recognized cosmonaut, scientist and engineer," DLR head Pascale Ehrenfreund said in a statement.

+"The first German in space always saw himself as a bridge-builder between East and West and for a peaceful use of space," Ehrenfreund added.

 Space race